rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 Fortunately, our stations record one observation per day.
 If they made one measurement per hour, while our satellite data takes daily measurements, we would need another solution, as the lookup ranges would not match.

-### Comparing station temperatures to the global daily mean
+### Dimension-aware operations using `@d`

-Now we want to compare station temperature to the global daily temperature.
+Now we want to compare station temperature to the global daily mean temperature.

 ````@example dimensionaldata_tutorial
 # First we calculate global daily mean: